Wisdom Teeth

 • Rest: Take it easy for the first few days to allow your body to heal.
 Strenuous activities or exercise can increase blood flow to the extraction site and delay healing.

 Most people recover from wisdom teeth removal in about one to two weeks.
-However, if you experience excessive bleeding, severe pain, or signs of infection, it's important to contact your oral surgeon in Richardson, TX, immediately for follow-up care.
+However, if you experience excessive bleeding, severe pain, or signs of infection, it's important to contact our oral surgeon in Richardson, TX, immediately for follow-up care.

 Conclusion